-Have there been attempts at reducing spills?
+Have there been attempts at reducing plastic spills?

-Operation Clean Sweep (OCS) is an international initiative from the plastics industry to reduce loss of nurdles to the environment.
+Operation Clean Sweep (OCS) is an international initiative from the plastics industry to reduce loss of nurdles in the environment.
 Companies which are part of this scheme are issued guidelines to help prevent pellet loss from their sites.
 Although OCS makes a good starting point, signing up is voluntary and no checks occur to make sure promises are followed through.